Inverurie & Bennachie Road Cycle Route

 The start and finish point is Inverurie's ornate Victorian Train Station.
 Check out our page on taking your bike on the train if you are considering using the train.
 The station also has a good sized free car park if you decide to drive.

 Leave the station and cycle into the town, turning right at the roundabout heading up the slight incline of West High Street.
 At the mini roundabout take the 3rd exit sign posted A96.
 Continue up the hill to the next roundabout where you go straight on past the new housing to leave the town.

 Continue till you meet the A96.
 With care, join the A96 towards Inverness and exit after 100 yards to your left.

-Continue, passing the ruined Balquhain Castle (Point of Interest #1) on your right, to Chapel of Garioch.
+Continue, passing the ruined Balquhain Castle (Point of Interest #1 - see below) on your right, to Chapel of Garioch.

-With care, join the A96 towards Inverness and exit after 100 yards to your left onto the B9002 under the railway and past Harthill Castle, which unfortunately is not open to the public.
+With care, join the A96 towards Inverness and exit after 100 yards to your left onto the B9002 under the railway and past the privately owned Harthill Castle.

 Follow the B9002 through Oyne following the railway all the way to Insch.

 Pass Insch Rail station, cross the level crossing and take the first left onto the B992, sign posted Auchleven.

 Stay on the B992, passing through Auchleven, or as the locals call the village, Premnay.
 Tighten your toe straps and get ready for the mile long assent of the Brindy (total ascent approx 100m).

 Enjoy the long gradual descent, preparing to turn left onto the unclassified road sign posted "Lords Throat" about half a mile after the road flattens out